Bridging the gap between static streaming and social connection for the under-35 audience.

 tl;dr

-The final solution focuses on speed and community.
+The final solution focuses on navigation and community.
 I streamlined the onboarding flow to get users to music faster and introduced Call Your Host and Song Dedication features to mimic the intimacy of live radio.

 ● THE FULL PROCESS ●